LabKey/platform/demo/README.md

 locally.)

 The webpack production build will compile TypeScript and JavaScript files, as well as CSS and SCSS files, and bundle them independently for each webpack entry point.
-The bundles are placed in the appropriate LabKey directory for web resources.
+The bundled resources will be placed in the appropriate LabKey directory for web resources.
 The production build will also generate the necessary LabKey HTML files, including the containing elements for the React apps, as well as the necessary view.xml files to make the bundled React and CSS files available to the appropriate LabKey React pages.